-The cephalometric X-ray is a unique tool, which enables Dr. Stephen Fitch to capture a complete radiographic image of the side of the face.
+The cephalometric X-ray is a unique tool, which enables Dr. Fok to capture a complete radiographic image of the side of the face.
 X-rays in general offer the oral surgeon a way to view the teeth, jawbone and soft tissues beyond what can be seen with the naked eye.
 Cephalometric X-rays are extraoral, meaning that no plates or film are inserted inside the mouth.
 Cephalometric and panoramic X-rays display the nasal and sinus passages, which are missed by intraoral X-rays.

 Cephalometric X-rays are usually taken with a panoramic X-ray machine.
 The adapted machine will have a special cephalometric film holder mounted on a mechanical arm.
 An X-ray image receptor is exposed to ionizing radiation in order to provide the oral surgeon with pictures of the entire oral structure.
 The advantage of both cephalometric and panoramic X-rays is that the body is exposed to less radiation.